abel8260/apploydv_portable/icon_definition_apply.md

    - Press **"Apply"** and then **"OK"** to close the Properties window.

 The folder icon will now be customized with your selected `.ico` file.

+## In linux:

+To change an icon for a folder in Ubuntu Linux (2024) using a new icon file, follow these steps:

+1. **Prepare the .ico file:**
+   - Convert the `.ico` file to a PNG format if necessary, as Ubuntu typically uses PNG for icons.
+You can use online converters or tools like `convert` from ImageMagick:
+     ```bash
+     convert old-icon.ico new-icon.png
+     ```

+2. **Place the new icon in a suitable directory:**
+   - Move or copy the `new-icon.png` file to a location like `~/.local/share/icons/` for user-specific icons or `/usr/share/icons/` for system-wide icons:
+     ```bash
+     cp new-icon.png ~/.local/share/icons/
+     ```

+3. **Change the folder icon:**
+   - Open **Nautilus** (the file manager) and right-click the folder you want to customize.
+   - Select **"Properties"**.
+   - Click on the current icon in the Properties window.
+A dialog will open where you can browse and select the new icon.

+4. **Apply the new icon:**
+   - Navigate to the directory where you placed `new-icon.png` (e.g., `~/.local/share/icons/`).
+   - Select the `new-icon.png` and confirm the change.

+Your folder icon should now reflect the new PNG image.
+If the icon doesn’t update immediately, you might need to restart Nautilus or log out and log back in.